 The University of Hawai'i Sea Grant College Program collaborates in the development of a broad spectrum of coastal and ocean science education that spans the K-12, undergraduate, graduate and post-graduate levels.
-Activities include participation in the Global Environmental Studies undergraduate degree program, collaboration with the Curriculum Research & Development Group in University of

-Hawai'i College of Education in developing marine biology-related curriculum that conforms to state and national standards, sponsorship and management of the Jack R. Davidson Marine Policy Fellowship and recruitment and sponsorship of the John A. Knauss Marine Policy Fellowship.
+Marine and coastal education and training activities under the leadership of the director via the Director of the Sea Grant Center of Excellence in Marine Science Education and with support of the Program Leader, include participation in the Global Environmental Studies undergraduate degree program, collaboration with the Curriculum Research & Development Group in University of Hawai'i College of Education in developing marine biology-related curriculum that conforms to state and national standards, sponsorship and management of the E. Gordon Grau Marine and Coastal Management and Policy Fellowship and recruitment and sponsorship of the John A. Knauss Marine Policy Fellowship.
 Extension faculty based at higher education institutions state-wide and in the Pacific region participate in the development and instruction of high quality courses.
-Sea Grant supports graduate research and education in the School of Ocean and Earth Science and Technology, the College of Natural Sciences, The School of Architecture and the College of Tropical Agriculture and Human Resources at the University of Hawai'i at Mānoa and the Natural Sciences Division at the University of Hawai'i at Hilo.
-Sea Grant also conducts community-based educational programs such as the Hanauma Bay Education Program, ReefTalk public lecture series, ReefTeach student information presentations, Ocean Awareness Training in Hawai'i and ReefWatch Waikiki, which are designed to help visitors, residents, students and teachers become better stewards of marine and coastal ecosystems.
+Hawai'i Sea Grant supports graduate research and education in the School of Ocean and Earth Science and Technology, the College of Natural Sciences, The School of Architecture and the College of Tropical Agriculture and Human Resources at the University of Hawai'i at Manoa and the Natural Sciences Division at the University of Hawai'i at Hilo to name a few.
+Hawai'i Sea Grant also conducts community-based educational programs such as the Hanauma Bay Education Program, ReefTalk public lecture series, ReefTeach student information presentations, Ocean Awareness Training in Hawai'i and ReefWatch Waikiki, which are designed to help visitors, residents, students and teachers become better stewards of marine and coastal ecosystems.